 - Tanning or intentional sun exposure

-If you use prescription products, bring the details so your esthetician can plan safely.
+If you use prescription products, bring the details so Susie can plan safely.

 During Your Chemical Peel Appointment: Step by Step